LAlibrary/LAportfolio/README.md

 ## Natural Language Processing: Coachella Sentiment Tweet Analysis
 ![image](https://github.com/user-attachments/assets/fc78cdb1-4191-4395-b08e-0ea8f44bb3f2)

 Using Python, the goal of this report is to perform sentiment analysis to better understand what users think about the music festival Coachella, with emphasis on “negative” and “positive” tweets.
-The dataset used is a Kaggle dataset sourced by Social Media Data consisting of 2015 Coachella tweets.
+The dataset used is a Kaggle dataset sourced by Social Media Data, consisting of 2015 Coachella tweets.
 The festival has a strong social media presence that can be applicable in the field of data mining and natural language processing (NLP).
 Machine learning methods, word clouds, and a multinomial logistic regression were implemented with additional help from Python libraries such as TextBlob and NLTK.

 [Click Here to see full PowerPoint presentation](https://drive.google.com/file/d/1FFnpyWg_oU58LQNKX6o3H3nHiJJVaHlh/view?usp=sharing)